create-ensemble/feedback/README.md

 As the nature of the piece has evolved so has the description of the typical (or desirable) instrument.
-Each instrument in the piece is a node in a digraph, so in order to allow feedback, each instrument must provide a few basic affordances and each digraph must contain at least one cycle.
+Each instrument in the piece is a node in a digraph, so in order to allow feedback, each instrument must provide a few basic affordances and each digraph (there may be more than one) must contain at least one cycle--One way to ensure this is to make sure the "out degree" of each node is 1 where an out-vertex means "listens to".
 Each node must provide some sort of attenuation/amplification and some perceptually substantial delay.
 Ideally (optionally), an instrument (or the system) shows the player the input level and the output level of her node, but the input spectrum and the output spectrum may be more useful visual feeback.

 For the piece to remain viable, some characteristics are necessary for the system and some characteristics are necessary for each individual node